Raleigh Lactation Consultants for Breastfeeding & Infant Feeding

 Confirm your appointment, fill out the required paperwork, and verify your insurance benefits

 Before your first session, you’ll reach out to your insurance company to confirm your in-network benefits (if you have Blue Cross Blue Shield) or out-of-network benefits (if you have Aetna, Cigna, United Healthcare, or another insurer).
-Most Blue Cross Blue Shield Plans cover nutrition counseling in full, but it’s always best to check.
+Most Blue Cross Blue Shield Plans cover lactation services (as preventative nutrition counseling and/or medical nutrition therapy) in full, but it’s always best to check.

 Have your initial lactation assessment or prenatal consult appointment

 All of our lactation consultations will take place in your home.
 This helps our lactation consultant understand your environment, and helps you feel most comfortable.